amlkteam/techcom-consumer-sentiment/milestone2/annotation_plan.md

 All annotators will be given an annotation guideline with detailed examples on the 6 labels of annotation as training.

-On Mechanical Turk, there will be worker restriction that only naive Chinese speaker can do the annotation tasks.
+On Mechanical Turk, there will be one worker restriction that only naive Chinese speaker can do the annotation tasks.

 Link to annotation guideline is available [here](https://github.ubc.ca/shuning3/COLX523_SH_VT_AL/blob/serena/annotator_guidelines.md)